CedarvilleCyber/RedTeamVault/5. CPTC Prep/Competition Checklist.md

 # Setup
 - [ ] Run the tool setup script.
 - [ ] Run the University of Florida logging script.
 (Is this how we are going to track every command?)
-- [ ] How are we going to communicate during the competition?
+- [ ] CPTC will provide us with a OneDrive account.
+That's where we will store all our notes and collaboration resources (including the final report).
+	- [ ] Make a word doc for each host in the environment and section it off by service
-- [ ] We should get a big general password list together
+- [ ] We should get a big general password list together. ==**ALWAYS try default creds first**==
+	- `/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt` (ffuf/gobuster)
+	- `/seclists/Usernames/top-usernames-shortlist.txt` (usernames for login attempts)
+	- `/seclists/Passwords/Leaked-Databases/rockyou.txt` (passwords)
-- [ ] Get a network map on the whiteboard for visualization, that helps a ton
+- [ ] Get a **network map on the whiteboard for visualization,** that helps a ton
 # Scanning
 ## Network Scanning
 - [ ] `sudo nmap 10.10.0.0/16 -T4 -sn -oN ping.scan`